 It probably would work if you had block of beeswax.

 I had small beads of wax.
 The hairdryer blew them all.
 Over.
 My.
 House.
 The kids thought it was hilarious, I drank a big glass of wine..

 Put your damn wax in the microwave.

-Depending on the size of the batch of body bars that you’re making, go for about 30 second bursts.
+Depending on how big the batch of body bars that you’re making is, microwave for about 30 second bursts.
 Once its nearly all melted, put your coconut oil in too and give it another zap.
 Your moisturising body bars are nearly done!